 Another plus to spending Christmas in Bruges is how all the shops, hotels, and restaurants are beautifully decorated and beyond cozy.

 I had expected the crowds to be a lot worse than they were.
 It really wasn't bad.
-Crowds were lighter over Christmas than what you would experience during summer.
+Crowds were lighter over Christmas than what I've experience during summer.

-In short, I adore Bruges and plan to spend Christmas in Bruges again.
+In short, I adore this city and plan to visit Bruges at Christmas again.

-Now that you have my honest opinion, here's how to spend Christmas in Bruges with the TOP 10 things to do.
+Now that you have my honest opinion, let's dive into the best things to do in Bruges in December!

 Additional Christmas Posts: